BobbyOlsen/au-syssec-f26-exercises/06_transport_layer_security/readme.md

 $ mitmproxy --ssl-insecure --mode transparent --showhost
 ```

-After that, `mitmproxy` should again receive all HTTP traffic from your *victim* device, so try accessing the Login page at `http://192.168.3.W/` and check that the credentials show up in a `POST` flow after they are submitted.
+After that, `mitmproxy` should again receive all HTTPS traffic from your *victim* device, so try accessing the Login page at `https://192.168.3.W/` and check that the credentials show up in a `POST` flow after they are submitted.
 If you are running `mitmproxy` in your host system directly (without a VM), make the same configurations above in your host machine firewall.

 **Observation**: If you **cannot** see flows in `mitmproxy`, try running the command below in the VM to bypass [a problem with the VirtualBox driver](https://security.stackexchange.com/questions/197453/mitm-using-arp-spoofing-with-kali-linux-running-on-virtualbox-with-bridged-wifi):